cxw620/rust-polyglot/docs/intro.rst

 There are many guides to Rust, including the [Rust Book].
-This guide is something different: it is intended for the polyglot programmer, and it contains the bare bones to get you started.
+This guide is something different: it is intended for the polyglot programmer, and is not entirely free of opinion.

-For the details, consult the [official documentation].
+I try to give enough information to get you started, but to avoid going into too much detail.

 Language
 --------